berachain/docs/apps/core/content/learn/pol/index.md

 - **Users**: Earn BGT by providing liquidity, then delegate to validators who maximize returns

 Protocols can attract BGT emissions by:

 1. Creating a reward vault
 2. Getting it whitelisted through governance
 3. Setting competitive Incentive rates
 4. Maintaining sufficient Incentive token liquidity

-## Reward Vault System 🏦
+## Reward Vaults 🏦

 Reward vaults are smart contracts where:

 - Users stake receipt tokens to earn BGT
 - Validators direct BGT emissions in exchange for protocol Incentives
-- Protocols manage Incentive rates and token whitelisting
+- Protocols manage Incentive rates (defined as a ratio of Incentive tokens per BGT emitted to the vault)

 Key points:

-- Vault creation is permissionless but requires governance approval for BGT emissions
+- Vault creation is permissionless but requires governance approval to receive BGT emissions
 - Each vault can accept multiple whitelisted Incentive tokens
-- Incentive rates can be updated under specific conditions
-- Rates can only be increased while tokens remain in the vault
+- Incentive rates can only be increased while tokens remain in the vault

 This system ensures that chain growth benefits all participants while maintaining security through BERA staking.